ansible/ansible-sign/docs/rundown.rst

 Congratulations!
 You’re ready to add your key to the Ansible UI.

-How to add GPG key to Ansible UI:
+Adding a GPG key to AWX or Ansible Automation Controller:
 ================================

 In the command line, run the following commands: